tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

 ## Create a debian package for all flavours of Ubuntu 24.04 LTS and Linux Mint 22 Beta (Codebase: Ubuntu 24.04)

+If you use **Ubuntu 22.04/Linux Mint 21** it can easely be backported.
+See further down.

 For Version 0.8.0 -- "Labyrinth" (19 June 2024) ~/felixfung